Need to talk? Call 1800 882 436.

 • A miscarriage can be extremely upsetting, and you may need support and time to grieve.

-• Having a blighted ovum in one pregnancy does not change your chance of having a successful pregnancy in the future.
+• Having a blighted ovum in one pregnancy does not change your chance of having a successful pregnancy in future.

 What is a blighted ovum?

 A blighted ovum is a type of miscarriage that can happen early in a pregnancy.
-It is also called an 'anembryonic pregnancy' as there is no embryo (developing baby).
-In this type of miscarriage, a sac and placenta grow, but there is no baby.
-Because a blighted ovum still makes pregnancy hormones, it may still show up as a positive pregnancy test.
+It’s also called an 'anembryonic pregnancy' as there is no embryo (developing baby).

 How common is miscarriage?